modio/modio-docs/public/en-us/platforms/google/marketplace.md

 # Google Play Entitlements

 This guide will show you how to set up your game up on Google Play Console and mod.io website for mod.io to process entitlements on your behalf.
-The mod.io platform will use the Google Play Android Developer API to verify purchases and grant associated entitlements to users who have purchased [mio tokens](#glossary-of-terms) in your game.
+The mod.io platform will use the Google Play Android Developer API to verify purchases and grant associated entitlements to users who have purchased [creator credits](#glossary-of-terms) in your game.
 Conversely, if a user requests a refund, mod.io will revoke the entitlements associated with the refunded purchase.

 :::note
 To revoke entitlements after refunds, you must tick the remove entitlements checkbox in the refund request, you can also set this value to true programmatically.
 [Voided Purchases Documentation](https://developers.google.com/android-publisher/voided-purchases).